 Kids ages 9 months and up are invited to celebrate at UJP's Countdown to Noon from 9am to noon.
 There will be cool accessories to wear and awesome confetti poppers to take home for the night's festivities.

 First Night Ocean County – Seaside Heights

 If you’re down the shore this New Year’s Eve, stop by Seaside Heights Boardwalk for a fun family celebration from noon to 5pm.
 Arcades and businesses will be open.
-Caricatures artists, face painters, balloonists, magicians, jugglers, and crafts are sure to entertain all ages.
+Caricature artists, face painters, balloonists, magicians, jugglers, and crafts are sure to entertain all ages.
 There's also a Jenkinson's Aquarium show and fireworks at 5pm.
 Bracelets can be purchased at participating boardwalk arcades, including Casino Arcade, Coin Castle Arcade, Shake Shoppe Arcade, and Lucky Leo’s Arcade.

 RELATED: Make a Day of It with These Winter Day Trips for NJ Families

 Enjoy up to 80 performances--music, dance, theater, fine arts, children's acts and more at First Night Morris.

 First Night Morris – Morristown